ceres-solver/ceres-solver/docs/source/gradient_solver.rst

    behavior of the solver.
 We list the various settings and their default values below.

-.. function:: bool GradientProblemSolver::Options::IsValid(string* error) const
+.. function:: bool GradientProblemSolver::Options::IsValid(std::string* error) const

    Validate the values in the options struct and returns true on success.
 If there is a problem, the method returns false with